 Taking on this role can raise questions and concerns.
 The law provides tools to help you care for your loved one in the best way possible.

-The person you care for might have already shared their wishes for situations like health problems, the inability to make decisions, or even death.
-Their wishes may be set out in a protection mandate, a will, or advance medical directives.
-Your loved one might also have a power of attorney or an assistance measure to help you manage their personal and financial affairs.
+The person you care for might have already shared their wishes for situations like health problems, the inability to make decisions, or death.
 You must respect their wishes.

 What happens if a person can no longer make decisions for themselves or manage their property?
 This is called “incapacity”.
-If the person hasn’t signed an official document, like a protection mandate, the law provides several options.
-These solutions might be temporary or permanent, depending on whether the person regains their ability to make decisions.
+If the person hasn’t signed protection mandate, the law provides several options.
+These solutions might be temporary or permanent, depending on whether the person regains their ability to decide.

 Are you the parent of a child living with a temporary or permanent incapacity?
 Different measures are available, depending on whether your child is a minor or an adult.

-You can also read our Web Guide for Seniors for more information.
+You can also read our guide for seniors for more information.

 Balancing Work and Caregiving